 How to make money with CDs: Make $200/mo on CDs

-What is a growth portfolio and how to make one?
+What is a growth portfolio, and how do you create one?

 How to invest without losing money: Investing guide for newbies